-New syllabus category Old syllabus category Learning objective.
-The student will gain an understanding of: Level 3 Learning outcome.
-The student will be able to: Level 4 Learning outcome.
-The student will be able to: Importance WI-SF-COM-04.01.03 WC02.07 Different well barrier element types.
+Syllabus Category Learning objective.
+The student will gain an understanding of: Level 3 Learning outcome The student will be able to: Level 4 Learning outcome The student will be able to: Importance WI-SF-COM-04.01.03 Different well barrier element types.
 Compare mechanical and hydrostatic (fluid) barriers.
-Hydrostatic (fluid) barriers: Fluid hydrostatic pressure and the relationship with formation pressure (overbalance, underbalance, at balance).
-The density can be maintained (ability to circulate) Can be monitored (for losses, gains or pressure).
-Mechanical Barriers: Pressure test in the direction of flow.
-Any deviations from pressure testing in the direction of flow must be risk assessed and verified.
+Hydrostatic (fluid) barriers: - fluid hydrostatic pressure and the relationship with formation pressure (overbalance, underbalance, at balance) - the density can be maintained (ability to circulate) - can be monitored (for losses, gains or pressure).
+Mechanical Barriers: - pressure test in the direction of flow - any deviations from pressure testing in the direction of flow must be risk assessed and verified.
 Compare mechanical and hydrostatic (fluid) barriers.
-Hydrostatic (fluid) barriers: Fluid hydrostatic pressure and the relationship with formation pressure (overbalance, underbalance, at balance).
-The density can be maintained (ability to circulate) Can be monitored (for losses, gains or pressure).
-Mechanical Barriers: Pressure test in the direction of flow.
-Any deviations from pressure testing in the direction of flow must be risk assessed and verified.
-A WI-SF-COM-04.01.04 NEW Barrier terminology - primary and secondary barrier elements.
+Hydrostatic (fluid) barriers: - fluid hydrostatic pressure and the relationship with formation pressure (overbalance, underbalance, at balance) - the density can be maintained (ability to circulate) - can be monitored (for losses, gains or pressure).
+Mechanical Barriers: - pressure test in the direction of flow - any deviations from pressure testing in the direction of flow must be risk assessed and verified.
+A WI-SF-COM-04.01.04 Barrier terminology - primary and secondary barrier elements.
 From a given situation, identify primary and secondary well barriers elements during well intervention and completion operations.
 From a given situation, assess the primary and secondary well barrier elements during well intervention and completion operations.
 A